Gonçalo Brandão

 Gonçalo Jardim Brandão (born 9 October 1986) is a Portuguese former professional footballer.
-Mainly a central defender, he also appeared as a left back.
+Mainly a central defender, he also appeared as a left-back.
+He is currently manager of Primeira Liga club Casa Pia.

 Club career

 Belenenses

 A product of hometown C.F.
 Os Belenenses' academy, Lisbon-born Brandão scored in his second match in the Primeira Liga aged 17, against FC Porto in a 1–4 home loss on 18 October 2003 when he still had not finished his youth career.
-He only managed another seven first-team appearances over the next three seasons, with a loan to Charlton Athletic in 2005–06 in between (no Premier League games played).
+He only managed another seven first-team appearances over the next three seasons, with a loan to Charlton Athletic in 2005–06 in between (no Premier League appearances).

 Brandão played his first league match after his Belenenses return on 4 February 2007, in a 1–0 away win over Vitória F.C. where he started.

 Siena

-In June 2008, it was announced Brandão had signed a four-year contract with Serie A's A.C.
-Siena.
+In June 2008, it was announced Brandão had signed a four-year contract with Serie A's AC Siena.
 After a shaky start – he only made his league debut on 20 December in a 1–2 home defeat to Inter Milan– he finished his first season as a starter.

-After the end of the 2009–10 campaign, Brandão was loaned to Juventus F.C. for the United States tour along with Albin Ekdal (owned by Juve and loaned to Siena) and three other players.
+After the end of the 2009–10 campaign, Brandão was loaned to Juventus FC for the United States tour along with Albin Ekdal (owned by Juve and loaned to Siena) and three other players.

 Parma

-On 22 June 2011, after contributing only two games to Siena's top-flight return, Brandão signed for Parma F.C. on loan.
+On 22 June 2011, after contributing only two games to Siena's top-flight return, Brandão signed for Parma FC on loan.
 In the following summer, the clubs were involved in a player-only transaction which saw Parma sign Brandão, Alessandro Iacobucci, Giuseppe Pacini and Andrea Rossi, while Siena acquired Manuel Coppola, Paolo Hernán Dellafiore, Abdou Doumbia and Alberto Galuppo – both organisations also retained 50% registration rights on their players.

-Brandão left for Serie B club A.C.
-Cesena on 7 July 2012, as Marco Parolo moved to Parma in a temporary deal for €1 million, with the latter side also being responsible of €1.8 million in wages.
+Brandão left for Serie B club AC Cesena on 7 July 2012, as Marco Parolo moved to Parma in a temporary deal for €1 million, with the latter side also being responsible of €1.8 million in wages.
 In the ensuing off-season, still owned by both Parma and Siena, he signed for Romanian club CFR Cluj along with Denilson Gabionetta.

 Belenenses return

 On 6 January 2014, Brandão returned to Portugal and Belenenses in a temporary deal.
 On 20 June he was sold back to Siena, with Galuppo returning to Parma.
 However, the Italians declared their liquidation on 15 July as the club did not meet the financial requirements for the upcoming season, and the player re-joined Belenenses as a free agent.

+Subsequently, Brandão represented G.D.
+Estoril Praia (Portuguese top division) and FC Lausanne-Sport (Swiss Challenge League).
+He scored his only goal for the latter on 21 September 2018, in a 1–1 home draw with FC Aarau.

+Brandão retired at the end of the 2020–21 campaign aged 34, as a member of Porto B.